The Ballot Information Project - FAQs

-A limited amount of BIP data is available for the 2017 November general election.
-Previous versions of BIP data are available for the 2012, 2014, and 2016 November general elections.
+BIP data is currently being collected for 2018 November general election.
+Previous versions of BIP data are available for the 2012, 2014, and 2016, and some 2017 November general elections.

 What if I need candidate data for an election that isn’t listed?